Childhood Abuse, Adult Reckoning

 Putterman’s fall from grace is similar, most recently, to that of Sheldon Zimmerman, senior rabbi of Central Synagogue, a prominent Reform congregation in Manhattan, from 1972 to 1985.
 Zimmerman is also a former president of Hebrew Union College-Jewish Institute of Religion, the Reform rabbinical college.
 In a detailed and lengthy letter to the Central Synagogue congregation dated April 27, Senior Rabbi Angela Buchdahl, synagogue president Jeremy Fielding and executive director Marcia Caban disclosed that beginning last fall, they received allegations of “sexually predatory behavior” dating back decades by three women, including one who was underage when the misconduct began.

 The claims have been investigated by legal counsel and found to be credible, and the board has determined that “it is unacceptable for Rabbi Zimmerman’s tenure to continue to be lauded as part of the Central Synagogue story.”
-The letter added, “Over the next 60 days, we will examine how we currently present Rabbi Zimmerman on our website, in our archives, and in our physical buildings, and we will make necessary adjustments.”
+The letter added that congregational leaders would “examine how we currently present Rabbi Zimmerman on our website, in our archives, and in our physical buildings, and we will make necessary adjustments.”

-One day after the Central Synagogue letter went out, leaders of Temple Emanu-El in Dallas wrote to their congregants that Zimmerman had been fired from the temple where he had served as senior rabbi from 1985 to 1996 and where he had served as ongoing scholar in residence since 2017.
-Zimmerman has not responded to requests for comment.
+One day after the Central Synagogue letter went out, leaders of Temple Emanu-El in Dallas wrote to their congregants that Zimmerman had been fired from his position as scholar in residence at the Dallas temple, where he had also served as senior rabbi from 1985 to 1996.
+Zimmerman could not be reached

 In her letter to the magazine, Nakhai described the legendary role Putterman played in developing hazzanut in the United States.
 He was instrumental in founding the Cantors Assembly and the Cantors Institute, now the H.L.
-Miller School.
-As cantor at Park Avenue Synagogue from 1933 to 1976, he commissioned musical scores for Erev Shabbat services from such renowned composers as Leonard Bernstein and Kurt Weill.
+Miller school.
+As cantor at Park Avenue Synagogue, he commissioned musical scores for Erev Shabbat services from such renowned composers as Leonard Bernstein and Kurt Weill.

 “People had never taken other sides of him seriously.
 They didn’t want to learn about the evil underbelly of that person,” says Nakhai, who is also working to eliminate harassment and abuse in her field of archaeology.
 A forthcoming volume about ethics for the American Society of Overseas Research, an organization that fosters research, archaeological excavations and scholarship of Near Eastern cultures, will address the status of women and will include a brief description of her experience with Putterman.